Serine99/node-modules/README.md

 # node-modules
-Some basic modules of node.js
+Some basic modules of node.js.
-each module with examples is specified in separeate js or mjs files
+Each module with examples is specified in separeate js or mjs files.